mariusmym/Noir_SF200_Theme/README.md

 - extract and copy the downloaded files from the Resources folder (if the **readme** file is included in the download dont forget to **not include it in the transfer to SF2000** )

-- paste & replace inside Resource folder of SD Card.
+- paste & replace inside Resource folder of SD Card

-- insert the SD card back to your SF2000.
+- insert the SD card back to your SF2000

 # User editable files